-Apart from extending the length of the fly fishing reel, the backing provides bedding for the fly line when gets wrapped on a large arbour reel or spool.
+Apart from extending the length of the fly line, the backing provides bedding for the fly line when gets wrapped on a large arbour reel or spool.
 This additional diameter prevents the fly line from getting wrapped too tightly in circles around the arbour and increases the rate of retrieving the line when reeling in.

 As more fishermen choose lighter tackle and long tippets for slow water targets they need every advantage to be successful!

 What Type of Backing should You Use?

 The standard type of backing is Dacron.
 It performs exceptionally well, is durable and stretches between 10 and 15 per cent to balance shock and fish-fighting abilities.
 This backing is ideal for anglers looking for a cost-effective material to extend the length of the fly line.

 Experts recommend using this type of backing when you are not worried about overloading the reel, and targeted fish is not running more than 300 feet.
 That’s pretty much most fish you’ll catch on a fly rod.